-Do you believe University Jazz programs can create a laboratory of experimentation that can foster future innovation?
+Do you believe university Jazz programs can create a laboratory of experimentation, which can foster future innovation?

-How can jazz programs replace the old night club scene that provided musicians with a laboratory?
+How?
+Can jazz programs replace the bars and night club scenes of the past that provided musicians with a laboratory to experiment?

 When I first started to UM there was no small group program, yet we organized jams, many… that is how the Miller/Colby band started, then later, all the jams in my office that came to be known as “RonJams”.

 So, constant jams is the answer.